Southeast Alliances

 Dr. Diane E. Boyd is the Mary Seawell Metz ‘58 Executive Director of the Faculty Development Center and Associate Dean of Faculty Development at Furman University.
 Her research focuses on Threshold Concepts in the Scholarship of Teaching and Learning, leveraging course design insights for educational equity, and increasing agency and vitality via values-infused programming for mid-career colleagues.

-A photo of Dr. Dena P. Garner
+Dr. Dena P. Garner headshot

 Dr. Dena P. Garner